NBJIN/Mason-Dev/README.md

 8. [Acknowledgements](#acknowledgements)
 <br>

-## User Experience <a name="user-experience"></a>
+## 1 User Experience <a name="user-experience"></a>
 #
-a) Project Goals
+### a) Project Goals

-project goals
--The website should give details to the user that they require in viewing a housing develpment -the general information about the area will give user details on loaction.
+- The website should give details to the user that they require in viewing this housing develpment.
+It should showcase the housing development by presenting high quality images, video, information, amenities and house types.
-- details given about the house types and it presents an idea of the internal finishes on these properites.
--allows the user to make contact with the company threw the form on page 3 or the contact details provided.
+- Capture interested vistors details by providing a call to action such as a form.
+- Promote trust and credibility by providing a professional site.
+- Responsive and user friendly design and be easy to navigate .

-User Stories
+### b) User Stories
+- As a user i want to easily navigate the website and find information about the housing development eg amenities, location, name, video and images.
-- a user viewing this website will expect to be able to make contact with the company so all methods of contact are provided on the website. logos are clearly desplayed so that user makes the connection.
+- As a user i want to be able to make contact with the company easily either through a form or contact details visible on the site.
+- As a user I want the website to load quickly and have a clean and visually apealing design so that i can have a positive user experience.
-- a user to be able to view details about the general area that they wish to purashe in.
+- As a user i want to be able to view the website across different devices for example desktop, laptop and mobile.
-- a picutre of the specification and internal layouts of the properties.
-- a user can navigate easily around the site threw the use of links at the top and thebottom of thepage and that each page loads properly.
+- As a user i want to see where the company is operating from or their business address.
+- As a user i want to have control over the video so that i can play and stop it when i like.

-#### Color
+### c) Color
 The color schemes utilised in this project are white, gold and black.
 These colors were chosen as they contrast each other and the white text stands out against the black background giving it a sleek and professional look.